 The only thing I was sure of when I was making this transition was that I was moving to a better platform for my blog.

 Many of you who have read my blogging journey already know about the inception of ShoutMeLoud.
 If you missed reading about my journey, today I will be sharing how ShoutMeLoud came into existence, and how a variety of things happened that I never imagined would happen, even in my wildest dreams.

 Today, on ShoutMeLoud’s 6th Anniversary, I am happier than words can express.
 I could never have imagined how this one blog could make the magic happen for me and so many others.

-Inception of ShoutMeLoud: 5Th Anniversary Special
+The inception of ShoutMeLoud: 6TH Anniversary Special

-When I started blogging 5 years back , I had no idea about making money from a blog and I was blogging because I enjoyed the writing part, and sharing what I knew.
-With time, I got a great response from my readers, and from hobby, this name (Blogging) become a profession to me.
+When I started blogging six years ago, I had no idea how to make money from a blog, and I was blogging only because I enjoyed writing and sharing what I knew.
+With time, I got a great response from my readers, and blogging went from being a hobby to my profession.

 Gratitude to everyone who made things happen: